containers/bootc/docs/src/bootc-images.md

 in special metadata files in `/sysroot/ostree` that correspond to components of the base image.

-When a bootc container is deployed, the system will use these default SELinux labels.
-Further non-OSTree layers will be dynamically labeled using the base policy.
+File content in derived layers will be labeled using the default file contexts (from `/etc/selinux`).
+For example, you can do this (as of bootc 1.1.0):

-Hence, at the current time it will *not* work to override the labels for files in derived layers by using e.g.

 ```
 RUN semanage fcontext -a -t httpd_sys_content_t "/web(/.*)?"